Trump lashes out after Paris: Secret Service kept me from cemetery

 Macron denounces nationalism as Trump and the world look onNov.
 12, 201812:08

-Speaking steps from Trump and 80 other world leaders, Macron said: “By saying, ‘Our interests first, who cares about the others,’ we erase what a nation holds dearest, what gives it life, what gives it grace and what is essential: its moral values."
+Speaking steps from Trump and 80 other world leaders on Sunday, Macron said: “By saying, ‘Our interests first, who cares about the others,’ we erase what a nation holds dearest, what gives it life, what gives it grace and what is essential: its moral values."

-Trump on Tuesday suggested Macron's remarks were an attempt to distract from his low approval ratings in the country.
+His speech was interpreted by many as a rebuke to Trump, who proudly declared himself a "nationalist" on the campaign trail in October.

 According to Reuters, the French president's office said it refuses to comment on Trump's tweets criticizing France and Macron.